 Hi.
 My name is Zuzana and I study Business Economics at the Slovak University of Agriculture in Nitra.
 I am from small town Brezová pod Bradlom.
 I became the member of ESN in September 2016 and in two months I became the SocialErasmus coordinator.
 I like meeting people, travelling and getting new experiences and ideas.
 The ESN means for me new opportunities, ideas of helping people, animals, nature and personal development.

 I joined ESN after returning from my Erasmus in Spain.
 I like the social events most of all the Erasmus events we had in Spain which is why I am a local coordinator now.
 It feels great to show our international students the power they have and the impact they can have on the local community.
 SocialErasmus is a way to give back to the community they live in during their Erasmus!

 Daniela Barloková - ESN UNIZA

 Hi, my name is Daniela Barloková.
 I am 21 years old and I live in Žilina.
 I study E-commerce and management at the University of Žilina.
 I became an ESN UNIZA member in November 2016 and I´m a new Social Erasmus coordinator from March 2017.
 I love painting, meet new people, learn new languages, help others and take care of animals.
 This is why I decided to Social Erasmus position and also ESN UNIZA.

 Ema Fričeková - ESN UNIPO

-I'm Ema Fričeková and I study teacher training of English language and literature at University of Prešov.
-I became a member of ESN since 2016 and I'm Social Erazmus coordinator now.
+I'm Ema Fričeková and I study teacher training of English language and literature at the University of Prešov.
+I became a member of ESN since 2016 and I'm Social Erasmus coordinator now.
 I'm book, series and nature lover.
 For me is ESN great opportunity to meet new people, improve your language as well as organization skills.
-Social Erazmus means for me to show students from foreign countries different perspectives of life that can affect them and 'leave a mark' even if they'll come to their mother country. :)
+Social Erasmus means for me to show students from foreign countries different perspectives of life that can affect them and 'leave a mark' even if they'll come to their mother country. :)